Feedback Auditions give emerging singers the opportunity to perform their audition repertoire before a supportive panel of industry professionals.

 The program is designed to help singers in a range of artistic stages.
 It offers a safe and supportive space for those on their first audition circuit, contemplating a change of fach or repertoire, or looking to take the next step in their careers.

-Feedback Auditions are supported by the Patricia Scimeca Fund for Emerging Singers and Howard Gilman Foundation.
+Feedback Auditions are supported by the Patricia Scimeca Fund for Emerging Singers.

 Give your audition routine a practice round as you take the stage, learn from supportive industry leaders, and leave with a recording of your finest repertoire.